-This year is the third year the Iceland Writers Retreat has offered the Alumni Award.
+This year is the fourth year the Iceland Writers Retreat has offered Iceland Writers Retreat Alumni Awards.
 This prestigious award is funded in its entirety by generous IWR alumni and friends.
-It gives its recipients full or partial funding to attend the next Retreat, which will take place April 11 to 15, 2018 in Reykjavik.
+It gives its recipients full or partial funding to attend the next Retreat, which will take place April 3 to 7, 2019 in Reykjavik.
 The winners are chosen based on both merit and financial need, and submissions were reviewed by IWR alumni volunteers.
-We received over 700 applications from around the world and the quality of submissions was extremely high.
+We received over 600 applications from around the world and the quality of submissions was extremely high.

 Full Award recipients:

 Dan Musgrave was raised by animals in rural Kansas.
 Currently, he is one of the Tulsa Artist Fellowship’s initial cohort of Literary Fellows.
 He is a writer and photographer whose work most commonly focuses on the intersections of the human and animal world and his work has appeared in The Missouri Review, The Sun, and Electric Literature.
 He is a registered member of the Osage Nation, and he holds an MFA from the University of Missouri- St Louis and an MA in Biological Anthropology from Iowa State University.
 For nearly seven years, he did linguistic, cognitive, and behavioral research with captive bonobos while they trained him in the art of being a better person.
 Dan can be found online at danmusgrave.com

 Lola Opatayo holds a Bachelor’s Degree in Literature-in-English from the Obafemi Awolowo University, and an MA in Communications and Language Arts from the University of Ibadan.
 She works as an editor, blogger and teaches an online creative writing class- StoryCrafting.
 Lola has worked as a project manager with Writer’s Studio Africa.
 She blogs creative writing tips, news and resources at lolaopatayo.com.